mattvenn/zero-to-asic-www/content/analog.md

 ## Course Overview

 -   [Full course details here](/analog_course_content).
--   We will concentrate on analog circuit layout and tapeout with [Tiny Tapeout](https://tinytapeout.com/specs/analog/).
+-   We will concentrate on analog circuit layout and tapeout.
 -   A virtual machine is available or you can install the tools manually.
 -   The course is continually updated for the latest tooling and PDK.